zpaav/WunderSys/README.md

 Kept up to date currently by Fendo.

 ### To Get Started:
-Download the WundersysX.X .mpackage File above and then follow the [installation instructions](https://zpaav.github.io/WunderSys/installation.html).
+Download the WundersysX.X.X(.X|) .mpackage File above and then follow the [installation instructions](https://zpaav.github.io/WunderSys/installation.html).

 Can also download the current .mpackage file from the [releases](https://github.com/zpaav/WunderSys/releases/tag/v2.1.9) at the bottom.